-Fourteen-year-old Emmett Till was visiting relatives in Money, Mississippi on August 24, 1955, when he was accused of whistling at Carolyn Bryant, a white woman who was a cashier at a grocery store.
+Fourteen-year-old Emmett Till was visiting relatives in Money, Mississippi, on August 24, 1955, when he was accused of whistling at Carolyn Bryant, a white woman who was a cashier at a grocery store.
 Four days later, Bryant's husband Roy and his half brother J.W.
-Milam kidnapped Till, beat him, and shot him in the head.
+Milam kidnapped Till, beat him and shot him in the head.
 The men were tried for murder, but an all-white, male jury acquitted them.
 Till's murder and open casket funeral galvanized the emerging Civil Rights Movement.
 Over six decades after Till's brutal abduction and murder, in January 2017, Timothy Tyson, author of The Blood of Emmett Till and a senior research scholar at Duke University, revealed that in a 2007 interview Carolyn admitted to him that she had lied about Till making advances toward her.

-Emmett Louis Till was born on July 25, 1941 in Chicago, Illinois, the only child of Louis and Mamie Till.
+Emmett Louis Till was born on July 25, 1941, in Chicago, Illinois, the only child of Louis and Mamie Till.
 Till never knew his father, a private in the United States Army during World War II.
-Mamie and Louis Till separated in 1942, and three years later, in 1945, the family received word from the army that the soldier had been executed for "willful misconduct" while serving in Italy.
+Mamie and Louis Till separated in 1942, and three years later, the family received word from the Army that the soldier had been executed for "willful misconduct" while serving in Italy.

-Emmett Till's mother was by all accounts an extraordinary woman.
-Defying the social constraints and discrimination she faced as an African-American woman growing up in the 1920s and 1930s, Mamie Till excelled both academically and professionally.
-She was only the fourth black student to graduate from suburban Chicago's predominantly white Argo Community High School and the first black student to make the school's "A" Honor Roll.
-While raising Emmett Till as a single mother, she worked long hours for the Air Force as a clerk in charge of secret and confidential files.
+Emmett Till's mother was, by all accounts, an extraordinary woman.
+Defying the social constraints and discrimination she faced as an African-American woman growing up in the 1920s and '30s, Mamie Till excelled both academically and professionally.
+She was only the fourth black student to graduate from suburban Chicago's predominantly white Argo Community High School, and the first black student to make the school's "A" Honor Roll.
+While raising Emmett Till as a single mother, she worked long hours for the Air Force as a clerk in charge of confidential files.

 Till attended the all-black McCosh Grammar School.
 His classmate and childhood pal, Richard Heard, later recalled, "Emmett was a funny guy all the time.
 He had a suitcase of jokes that he liked to tell.
 He loved to make people laugh.
 He was a chubby kid; most of the guys were skinny, but he didn't let that stand in his way.
 He made a lot of friends at McCosh."

-In August 1955, Till's great uncle Moses Wright came up from Mississippi to visit the family in Chicago.
-At the end of his stay, Wright was planning to take Till's cousin, Wheeler Parker, back to Mississippi with him to visit relatives down South, and when Till, who was just 14 years old at the time, learned of these plans he begged his mother to let him go along.
+In August 1955, Till's great uncle, Moses Wright, came up from Mississippi to visit the family in Chicago.
+At the end of his stay, Wright was planning to take Till's cousin, Wheeler Parker, back to Mississippi with him to visit relatives down South, and when Till, who was just 14 years old at the time, learned of these plans, he begged his mother to let him go along.
 Initially, Till's mother was opposed to the idea.
 She wanted to take a road trip to Omaha, Nebraska, and tried to convince her son to join her with the promise of open-road driving lessons.
 But Till desperately wanted to spend time with his cousins in Mississippi, and in a fateful decision that would have grave impact on their lives and the course of American history, Till's mother relented and let him go.